 5 Fun Activities for Recycling in Schools

 Recycling is defined as the process of converting waste materials into new objects and materials.
 It helps prevent potentially useful materials from going into landfills, reducing the need to use fresh raw materials.
-Recycling is also an excellent way to help reduce greenhouse gas emissions.
+Recycle is also an excellent way to help reduce greenhouse gas emissions.

 Planet Ark, an Australian not-for-profit, has been celebrating National Recycling Week for 26 years and this year’s National Recycling Week will happen on 11 – 17 November.
 But, you don’t have to wait until November to start recycling.
 Below are 5 fun recycling activities that can be done in school.

 An activity that’s quite popular among kids and even many adults is ‘junk to funk’ projects.
 Australians are keen recyclers so finding items around the school and even at home for recycled art will be easy.
 Some common recycled art forms include collages, plastic bag knitting, wind chimes and toys made out of empty toilet rolls.
 Take this activity further by mounting an exhibit of all the recycled art created by the students.
 It will be interesting to see how resourceful the kids can be in coming up with their own artwork.

 2. Recycling or Re-Use Events

 Hold a recycle or re-use event.
 It can take on any form, like a swap party where the students can bring clean goods like old board games, a dress that no longer fits or a necklace that’s not their style anymore.
 These old items can be exchanged for other goods from other students.
 Instead of throwing them away, the students are encouraged to find a new home for them.